 by William Nickels (Author), James McHugh (Author), Susan McHugh (Author)

-An excellent introductory edition on business development which details some of the fundamental principles with a great deal of clarity.
+An excellent introductory edition on business development details some of the fundamental principles with great clarity.
 It is part of a learning program aimed at enhancing the overall understanding of business concepts and their applications in the real world.
-Currently, in its 11th edition, this work has been recognized as high-quality learning and training resource by educators.
+In its 11th edition, educators have recognized this work as a high-quality learning and training resource.
 One of the key advantages afforded to the reader is the accessibility it affords to rather complex concepts, bringing additional value to the work.
-In short, a complete primer on the basic concepts and processes that form a part of business development designed to enhance student performance.
+In short, a complete primer on the basic concepts and processes forms a part of business development designed to enhance student performance.

 A highly commendable learning book compiled by expert authors for business students.
 The entire focus is on enhancing the awareness of business concepts and helping readers become acquainted with applying principles in real-world situations.
 It is a valuable introductory work to business studies designed to be highly accessible in terms of its language, structure, and approach.<< Get this book >>

 This book looks at trading options from a management perspective and analyzes what is needed to run an options business.
 Usually, books deal with options trading strategies and techniques from the point of view of a trader.
 However, looking at it from a business point of view allows this author to bring in broader strategic aspects and how unpredictable human behavior might affect how things are supposed to work in the real world.

 He masterfully deals with things like the statistical basis for successful options trading and balancing profits against managing risks without necessitating a lot of mathematics.
 Instead, he adopts an intuitive approach to the subject as a whole.
 These things make this work a valuable addition to the collection of any professional options trader, especially those looking to manage options trading as a business.